The Toughest Footrace on Earth

 BT1: You mentioned in an interview with BBC that mental strength can be even more important in finishing a race than physical: ‘You have to have an engine, but mental strength puts the turbo on the engine.’
 You train regularly, but how do you keep mentally tough for competitions?

 RR: I just use it to share things.
-Quite often I come back from a run and I post my BGL and that creates a bit of interest.
+Quite often I come back from a run and I post my blood glucose level (BGL) and that creates a bit of interest.
 People ask how much carbohydrate I took on board.

 I use Facebook to share general things about life.
 Updates on what’s happening, I won’t be posting on social media for the 6633 Ultra.
 For updates, check on their website: 6633 ultra.com.